 Before you contact a post-frame builder, you must identify how much additional square footage is needed.
 This number will help you decide if a pole barn addition is possible and a cost-effective decision for you.

-5 Things You Should Consider Before Expanding Your Post-Frame Building
+4 Factors to Consider Before Expanding Your Post-Frame Building

 1) Why Should You Add To Your Existing Pole Barn?